Tutorial: Azure Active Directory single sign-on (SSO) integration with Teamphoria

-In this tutorial, you learn how to integrate Teamphoria with Azure Active Directory (Azure AD).
+In this tutorial, you'll learn how to integrate Teamphoria with Azure Active Directory (Azure AD).
 When you integrate Teamphoria with Azure AD, you can:

-- Control in Azure AD who has access to Teamphoria
+- Control in Azure AD who has access to Teamphoria.

-- You can enable your users to automatically get signed-on to Teamphoria (Single Sign-On) with their Azure AD accounts
+- Enable your users to be automatically signed-in to Teamphoria with their Azure AD accounts.

 Adding Teamphoria from the gallery